-Owing to our vast array of services, we procure a wide variety of raw materials, such as reagents and chromatograph columns, and equipment, such as bio-reactors.
+Owing to our vast array of services, we procure a wide variety of raw materials, such as reagents and culture media, and equipment, such as bio-reactors and chromatograph columns.
 These raw materials and equipment are generally available from various suppliers in quantities adequate to meet our needs.
 Many of our suppliers offer both equipment needed for our integrated services and the corresponding raw materials.
 We primarily source our raw materials and equipment from a variety of suppliers that are located in China or have branches or subsidiaries in China.
-Each of our five largest suppliers in 2014, 2015 and the nine months ended September 30, 2016 is a multinational company with branches or subsidiaries in China.
+Each of our five largest suppliers in 2014, 2015 and 2016 is a multinational company with branches or subsidiaries in China.
 We have maintained stable relationships with many of our key suppliers.
-Our five largest suppliers in the nine months ended September 30, 2016 had relationships with us ranging from one to four years.
+Each of our five largest suppliers in the year ended December 31, 2016 had over five years of relationships with us.
 None of our Directors, their respective associates, or Shareholders who, to the knowledge of our Directors, own 5% or more of our issued share capital had any interest in any of our five largest suppliers during the Track Record Period.